fattureincloud/fattureincloud-quickstarts/polling/csharp/README.md

 # Run the quickstart

-Before running the script make sure to edit the *get_token* method to retrieve your access token.
+Before running the script make sure to edit the _GetToken_ method to retrieve your access token.

 Install the dependencies:
 ```
-pip3 install -r requirements.txt
+dotnet restore
 ```

 Start the server:
 ```
-python3 index.py
+dotnet run
 ```

 Now you should see the new _products.jsonl_ file containing all your products!